sandy366/LearnAI-KnowledgeMiningBootcamp/labs/lab-azure-search.md

 >Note!
 After an Azure Search service is provisioned, it cannot be upgraded to a higher SKU.
 You must create a search service at the new tier and reload your indexes.

+For more information about Partitions and Replicas, click [here](https://docs.microsoft.com/en-us/azure/search/search-capacity-planning).

 ### Security

 Azure Search has the following security features: